Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 Underwriters will also be on the lookout for diabetes-related complications, such as diabetic retinopathy, diabetic neuropathy, and proteinuria.
 If you have these conditions, they can raise your rates.
 This is why it’s so important to make sure your diabetes is well-managed when you’re looking for life insurance.

-During the underwriting process, your insurer will also want to better understand your blood sugar control.
+During the underwriting process, your insurer will also want to better understand your blood sugar level control.
 To help judge this, they’ll probably look at your A1C levels, which they’ll get from doing a blood test.
 An A1C level of 6.0–6.9 will be very favourable, a 7.0–7.9 may raise your rates somewhat but still keep them relatively affordable, and an 8.0 or above will give you a riskier classification and, therefore, higher premiums.

 Your life insurance premiums will increase if you have any other medical conditions, such as obesity, cardiovascular disease, HIV, or smoking history.
 After all, if you have multiple medical conditions, that raises the odds that your insurer will have to pay your death benefit sooner than expected.